TimGoll/TimGollDE/README.md

 }
 ```

 The important flag here is `hidden`.
-If a project is hidden, it won't be showed in the prokject list.
+If a project is hidden, it won't be showed in the project list.

 Images for the article should be put inside of the `assets/` folder which is next to the `mardown/` folder.

 ### Preview images

 Preview images should be an eye catcher when scrolling through the project list.
 Put them inside of `webcontent/assets/` and name them the same as the project id.
-They should be a `png`.
+They should be a `*.png`.

 ## Automatic caching